 Lifespan: A White Chukar in captivity can live to be 10 years old.

 Mature Weight: Males weigh 1 to 1.5 pounds, while females weigh .8 to 1.3 pounds.

-Chukar tend to be tough birds, able to withstand a wide range of temperatures.
+Chukar tends to be tough birds, able to withstand a wide range of temperatures.
 Their enclosure should be kept dry as mud may cause illness, disease, and parasites that are deadly for them.
-Some experts recommend keeping them on wire to reduce the likelihood of illness.
+Some experts recommend keeping them on the wire to reduce the likelihood of illness.